Is Samsung's Writing Assist in Keyboard Becoming Paid? Here's the Truth

 • Free alternatives like CleverType offer similar functionality without subscription fees

-• Users concerned about potential future costs can explore third-party keyboard apps with AI features
+• Users concerned about potential future costs have multiple third-party keyboard alternatives available in 2026

 Are you worried that Samsung's handy Writing Assist feature might soon cost ya money?
-I've been hearing this question a lot lately, and it's time to separate fact from fiction.
-Samsung's Galaxy devices have this cool AI writing tool built right into the keyboard, but rumors are swirling about its future pricing.
-Let's dig into what's actually happening.
+This question has been on people's minds since the feature launched, and here we are in 2026 with the situation still evolving.
+Samsung's Galaxy devices have this powerful AI writing tool built right into the keyboard, and while it's still free, the company hasn't ruled out future monetization.
+Let's dig into what's actually happening and what you need to know right now.

 What Is Samsung's Writing Assist Feature?